What are STRmix™ and Probabilistic Genotyping?

 A traditional approach to mixture interpretation is combined probability of inclusion (CPI) which looks at the probability of people who could contribute to a profile.
 It does not consider the separate individual profiles that could combine to produce the evidence profile.
 Probabilistic genotyping considers the individual profiles that could contribute and thus makes better use of the genetic information.

-Let’s talk and determine if probabilistic genotyping can bring new life to an old case.
+Let’s talk and determine if probabilistic genotyping can assist you with your case.